 Hiring can be a long and complicated process.
 Here is a general idea of the timeline your team should adhere to:

 - Get organized.
-Decide what you are looking for in a new candidate, and what you will be watching for in the interview process.
-Consider utilizing applicant tracking software to keep all schedules and documents in one place while using time-saving features.
+Decide what you are looking for in a new candidate, and what you will watch for in the interview process.
+Consider utilizing an applicant tracking system to keep all schedules and documents in one place while using time-saving features.

 - Select potential candidates.
 Utilize employee referrals and internal hiring.
-If you post on job sites, ask your current employees to share the open role with their own networks.
+Following a post on job sites, ask your current employees to share the open role with their networks.

 - Interviewing.
-As you move through the interview process, utilize the background of your team members.
+As you move through the interview process, it is crucial to utilize the background of your team members.
 Different interviewers should evaluate different skills in prospective candidates.

 - Hiring.
-Before you make your decision, listen to each interviewer’s thoughts and opinions.
+When deciding, ensure you have listened to each interviewer’s thoughts and opinions.
 Together, they will form valuable assessments of each candidate.
-This is also a great step to prevent unconscious biases from playing a part in your hiring process.
+This ensures the process has been executed equally and prevents unconscious biases from playing a part in your hiring process.

 - Onboarding.
 As your new hire gets settled in their role, work together to help them fit into your team and become confident in their new role.

 How Will My Company Benefit?

 Collaborative recruiting isn’t just beneficial for team building.
-It can also have major impacts on your company’s ROI and long-term employee retention.
+It can also majorly impact your company’s ROI and long-term employee retention.

-Did you know that the average cost of hiring a new employee in the U.S. is $4,700.
+According to Zippia, the average cost of hiring a new employee in the U.S. is $4,700.
 They also reported that the average vacancy could amount to a cost of $98/per day.
 With collaborative recruiting, you can save money on recruitment events and subscriptions to job posting sites.

-Hiring people recommended by current employees increases the likelihood that your new hire will be a good fit with your company culture.
-High-quality hires mean good retention rates, allowing you to focus on enabling your team’s success.
+Furthermore, hiring people that current employees directly recommended increases the likelihood that your new hire will be a good fit with your company culture.
+High-quality hires can result in good retention rates, allowing you to focus on enabling your team’s success.

 Collaborative hiring is beneficial to both current employees and prospective hires.
-It also saves valuable time, resources, and money for your company, it is proven to be successful.
+By saving valuable time, resources, and money for your company, it is proven to be successful.